 If you need an official-type third-person bio, this one will do you just fine:

-Bonnie Jo Stufflebeam’s fiction has appeared in over 70 publications such as Clarkesworld, Fantasy & Science Fiction, and Year’s Best Dark Fantasy and Horror as well as in six languages.
-Her work has been featured on LeVar Burton’s podcast LeVar Burton Reads.
-She has been a finalist for the Nebula Award and won the Grand Prize in the SyFy Channel’s Battle the Beast contest; Syfy turned her story set in the world of the Magicians into an animated short.
-She also curates the annual Art & Words Show in Fort Worth.
+Bonnie Jo Stufflebeam’s fiction has appeared in over 90 publications such as Clarkesworld, Fantasy & Science Fiction, and Year’s Best Dark Fantasy and Horror as well as in six languages.
+Her work has been featured on LeVar Burton’s podcast LeVar Burton Reads and has been a finalist for the Nebula Award.

 Contact me at Bonnie.Stufflebeam@gmail.com.